TriPSs/nx-extend/packages/e2e-runner/README.md

-  env?: { [key: string]: string } // Extra parameters provided to the target on startup. reuseExistingServer?: boolean // Set to true to allow using a previously started target. rejectUnauthorized?: boolean // Set to false to allow the use of self-signed certificates in your target.
+  env?: { [key: string]: string } // Extra parameters provided to the target on startup. reuseExistingServer?: boolean // Set to true to allow using a previously started target. rejectUnauthorized?: boolean // Set to false to allow the use of self-signed certificates in your target. logging?: boolean // Set to true to forwards the logs of the target, set to false to hide the logs of the target.
+When undefined, the logs are only forwarded with the `--verbose` flag.
 }
 ```